Tagged or AnyVal?

 What are selling points of tagged types?

-• they exist only in compiler type - in runtime String @@ Name degenerates into just String, so there is no performance penalty,
+• they exist only at compile time — at runtime String @@ Name degenerates into just String, so there is no performance penalty,

 • since tagging is just a matter of casting, you can lift everything - even types that weren’t intended for lifting.
-But with tagged types we can e.g. take existing type class and cast them into tagged representation,
+But with tagged types we can, e.g., take an existing type class and cast it into a tagged representation,

 • they are so easy to implement, one can add them to their project in like 5 minutes.
-Then, if used consequently, one can better model domain, and make the invalid logic more difficult to write accidentally.
+Then, if used consistently, one can better model the domain and make invalid logic more difficult to write accidentally.

 Tagged @@ Nope